-While some rear end car accidents can be inconsequential, many could leave drivers and passengers severely injured, potentially leading to extensive medical bills and other expenses.
+While some rear-end car accidents can be inconsequential, many could leave drivers and passengers severely injured, potentially leading to extensive medical bills and other expenses.
 The law in Virginia states that a driver of a car cannot follow another car or vehicle more closely than is reasonably prudent.
 This means that the trailing vehicle needs to have enough time to stop if the vehicle ahead of it stops.

 If a driver’s failure to follow these laws and rules of the road leads to an accident, that person could be held liable for the ensuing damages.
-Even though a back-end car crash might not be very dangerous, it is important to speak with a personal injury attorney before talking to the insurance companies or another party.
+Even though a back-end car crash might not be very dangerous, it is important to speak with a car wreck attorney before talking to the insurance companies or another party.
 A Charlottesville rear-end car accident lawyer at the Warren Firm could be the ally you need to protect your rights and get fair compensation.

-Many other auto collisions are caused by an animal such as a deer running into the road, forcing drivers in front of a following vehicle to take evasive action or suddenly stop.
-Regardless of the cause of the accident, it is wise for accident victims to speak with a Charlottesville rear-end car accident lawyer at the Warren Firm to collect key evidence and start building a strong claim.
+Many other auto collisions are caused by an animal such as a deer running into the road, forcing drivers in front of the following vehicle to take evasive action or suddenly stop.
+Regardless of the cause of the rear-end car crash, it is wise for the injured party to speak with a Charlottesville lawyer to collect key evidence and start building a strong claim.

 Any time drivers are negligently or recklessly following another vehicle without enough space to safely stop, they may be liable for any ensuing damages.
 Even in minor accidents, people may be seriously injured, incurring extensive medical costs, lost wages from missed work, and even pain and suffering.
 To get started with your claim, work with an experienced Charlottesville rear-end car accident lawyer at the Warren Firm by scheduling an initial consultation today.